aNdr3W03/Jernihin/README.md

 One of the efforts to assist the water resources management strategy is to create a system that can monitor the quality of water content.
 Based on the problems above, we decided to build a website application using deep learning methods to predict water quality from several variables.
 This application is expected to provide another alternative in the management and monitoring of water quality.

 <br>
 <a id="22"></a>

 ## Goal & Aim

 - This website aims to help the community as a utility to help decide and determine water quality.
 This feature is expected to help in better management of water resources.

-- Jernihin has a feature that can help people to identify water quality based on the content in the water which consists of Fecal, Oxygen, PH, Sediment, Temperature, Nitrogen, Phosphorus, and Turbidity.
+- Jernihin has a feature that can help people to identify water quality based on the content in the water which consists of Fecal, Oxygen, pH, Sediment, Temperature, Nitrogen, Phosphorus, and Turbidity.
 This feature should be able to help its users to map and identify water quality

 <br>
 <a id="23"></a>

 ## How to Install & Deploy to Railway